karuzoXam/QuizzicalApp-V2/README.md

 ## :no_entry: Bugs and Issues
  Sometimes the data is not displayed correctly decoded, but in the code itself, it is correctly decoded.
 I have tried to use a different decoding library, but unfortunately, this has not solved the problem.

+## Running the Project
+To run the project in your local environment, follow these steps:
+1. Clone the repository to your local machine.
+2. Run `npm install` or `yarn` in the project directory to install the required dependencies.
+3. Run `npm run start` or `yarn start` to get the project started.
+4. Open [localhost](http://localhost:5173/) (or the address shown in your console) in your web browser to view app.